rouyng/cs-fetch/README.md

 A simple program to lookup amateur radio call sign information via the HamQTH.com API.
 Includes GUI and interactive command-line interfaces.

+**This repository is no longer actively maintained.
+Feel free to use and fork it, but I cannot provide support or honor feature requests**

 ## Overview
 cs-fetch (or callsign-fetch) is intended to be a simple, fast and flexible way to look up information about amateur (ham) radio call  as an aid to radio operation and monitoring.
 It is not a full featured logging